-The First Aid Meet is an event that challenges Scouts abilities to perform first aid in simulated real-life situations.
-Boy Scout patrols compete in practical first aid problems, displaying hands-on skills from the Boy Scout Handbook, First Aid Merit Badge pamphlet and current American Red Cross guidelines.
+The First Aid Meet is an event that challenges Scouts in troops to perform first aid in simulated real-life situations.
+Scouts in patrols compete in practical first aid problems, displaying hands-on skills from the Boy Scout Handbook, First Aid Merit Badge pamphlet and current American Red Cross guidelines.
 The top three scoring patrols represent the district at the council First Aid Meet.

 Before registering, have the total number of Scouts participating, patrol names, number of Scouts per patrol, the name of the adult judge provided for each patrol and the name and contact number for an adult volunteer for each patrol.

 Volunteers should arrive at 1:00 pm.
 Patrols should plan to arrive and register at 2:00 pm

 What to Bring

 - BSA Annual Health and Medical form (Parts A, B) for every participant

 - Scouts should wear their field (Scout) uniform

 - Tennis shoes